ohNegative/parallel-kangaroo/src/pages/index.md

     is_scrolly: true
 sections:
   - type: icons
-    title: |-
-      Minneapolis based UI/UX designer
-      with over 7 years of experience
+    title: Minneapolis based UI/UX developer with over 4 years of experience
-    subtitle: I've built everything from static web sites to portals and enterprise applications.<br>  I take a user centered approach with all my design and development work.
+    subtitle: I've built and designed everything from static web sites to portals and enterprise applications.<br>  I take a user centered approach with all my design and development work.
     section_id: one
     background_style: style1
     feature_icons: